Shellshocked: Living With PTSD in a World Full of Trauma

 Trauma and Recovery by Judith Herman

-A great treatment for both self-isolation and self-neglect is adopting what Judith Herman has called a survivor mission in her excellent book Trauma and Recovery.
+A great treatment for both self-isolation and self-neglect is adopting what Judith Herman, in her excellent book Trauma and Recovery, has called a survivor's mission.
 The idea is for people affected by harmful experiences to dedicate themselves to a purpose or purposes they see as greater than themselves, which gives us a good reason to accomplish tasks associated with personal upkeep, because we must take care of ourselves in order to take on issues we see as greater than ourselves.

 Personal upkeep may take a back seat to our desires to solve social or environmental problems, but the drive we experience to effectively address those larger issues which we are passionate about ensures that the personal upkeep does get done.